alberto-rota/dasshboard-tui/README.md

   palette slot of a stranger three tiles away.

-A heading counts the tiles you can *see*, so it agrees with what is under it when a host is hidden or a filter is on.
-The mover counts the same way: a step that would land on a hidden tile keeps going, since stopping there would look like a dead key.
+A heading counts the tiles you can *see*, so it agrees with what is under it when a tile is hidden or a filter is on.
+The mover counts the same way: a step that would land on a tile you can't see keeps going, since stopping there would look like a dead key.
 A filter is a temporary lens rather than a rearrangement, so while one is active the groups it empties drop their headings instead of standing over nothing.